ibraheemcisse/Main-profile/README.md

     <li><a href="https://medium.com/@info_37956/deployment-of-an-amazon-rds-multi-az-and-read-replica-in-aws-b1c8f3a76c79">Deployment of an Amazon RDS Multi-AZ and Read Replica in AWS</a></li>
     <li><a href="https://medium.com/@info_37956/utilize-aws-vpc-flow-logs-to-monitor-network-traffic-dabec829faa4">Utilize AWS VPC Flow Logs to Monitor Network Traffic</a></li>
     <li><a href="https://medium.com/@info_37956/cloudformation-for-a-retail-company-lab-ca1416c1f548">CloudFormation For a Retail Company: Lab</a></li>
     <li><a href="https://medium.com/@info_37956/optimizing-e-commerce-performance-with-cloudwatch-alarms-and-auto-scaling-using-sqs-516bf2e672fe">Optimizing E-commerce Performance with CloudWatch Alarms and Auto Scaling Using SQS</a></li>
     <li><a href="https://medium.com/@info_37956/using-lambda-functions-in-s3-programmatically-82ca76dc11cb">Using Lambda Functions in S3 Programmatically</a></li>
-    <li><a href="https://medium.com/@info_37956/optimizing-e-commerce-performance-with-cloudwatch-alarms-and-auto-scaling-using-sqs-516bf2e672fe">Optimizing E-commerce Performance with CloudWatch Alarms and Auto Scaling Using SQS</a></li>
-    <li><a href="https://medium.com/@info_37956/using-lambda-functions-in-s3-programmatically-82ca76dc11cb">Using Lambda Functions in S3 Programmatically</a></li>
 </ul>